 ‘Tis the season to be jolly and healthy!
 We are super excited to share with you this gorgeous and nutrient-packed Holiday Wreath Vegetable Tray.
 It will dress your holiday feast table and add some serious color to the traditionally brown, yellow, and orange festive foods.
 Who knew a vegetable tray could be so beautiful and fancy?
-Let’s see how to prepare it and wow our friends and family!
+Let’s see how to prepare it and wow your friends and family!

 For this color-filled wreath, we used broccoli, cauliflower, asparagus, broccolini, and cherry tomatoes to achieve those vibrant Christmassy colors, but you can play around with both the design and the color palette.
 That’s one of the reasons why we love this recipe so much.
 You can really let your creativity roam free and come up with fun and festive designs.

 Other vegetable options could be green beans, red peppers, carrots, cucumbers, and many more.
 You can also choose whether you’d like to make a fully raw tray or a steamed one.
 You can also do a bit of both, leave some uncooked and others lightly steamed.
+The options are endless!

 Another easy variation you can do with this recipe is to change the dip.
 Instead of this seriously delicious and creamy hummus, you could make any plant-based dip.
 A great pair for this wreath is a vegan ranch dressing made with dairy-free yogurt or a cashew-based sour cream.
 If you want to add more green and nutrients to this appetizer go for guacamole.
 The only prerequisite is that the dip should be creamy.